sohamkamani/sohamkamani.github.io/_posts/2015-08-31-react-jspm-es6.md

 <img src="/assets/images/posts/react-es6-jspm/img1.png"><br>
 As you may have noticed, most of our scripts are pretty small, barely exceeding 20 lines of code.
 This is because each piece of logic (in this case each react component) is contained in its own file.
 And, as a bonus, we get all the awesome new features of ES6 to play around with.
 <br>
-If you got lost at any point, here's the source for the entire project.
+If you got lost at any point, here's the <a href="http://github.com/sohamkamani/jspm-es6-react-bootstrap/">source</a> for the entire project.